Picture this. You’re a Senior Project Manager, Software Engineer, or Cloud Solution Architect at Microsoft.

 This is because pulse surveys are shorter and employees aren’t as prone to survey fatigue.
 In addition, employees tend to procrastinate completing them.

-Understandably, employees trying to get work done don’t prioritize 20-minute long annual surveys.
+Understandably, employees trying to get work done don’t prioritize 40-minute long annual surveys.

-Pulse surveys are more helpful when it comes to measuring attrition risk thanks to their ability to capture trends.
+Plus, Pulse surveys are the only surveys that can prevent turnover risk thanks to their ability to capture trends.

 How should HR leaders approach the creation of pulse surveys?